-Results from the sampling program have defined several coincident copper/cobalt anomalous areas associated with quartz-mica schists in the south, central and northern areas of the Skuterud Cobalt Project.
-Of particular interest are two large, +1,000m Co/Cu soil anomalies (refer Figure 1), in the north and south of the project area.
+An extensive soil sampling program was completed in August 2018 that saw the collection of 926 samples along the entire 6km of prospective strike.
+Results from the sampling program defined several coincident copper/cobalt anomalous areas associated with quartz-mica schists in the south, central and northern areas of the Skuterud Cobalt Project.
+Of particular interest are two large, +1,000m Co/Cu soil anomalies (refer Figure 2), in the north and south of the Skuterud Cobalt Project area.